polterguy/hyper-ide/README.md

 be used to from other IDEs.
 It also features syntax highlightning for more than 100 different languages.
 It comes with 57 different themes out of the box, but you can easily apply your own favourite colors and skin for it, by editing a single CSS file, with some 25-35 different selectors.
-Hyper IDE supports the following programming languages, markup languages, and syntaxes.
+Hyper IDE supports the following programming languages, markup languages, and syntaxes, and will automatically load up the correct editor type when opening files for editing, according to file extensions.

 * APL
 * ASN.1